MicrosoftDocs/well-architected/well-architected/oracle-iaas/exadata-decouple.md

 ---
 title: Oracle on Azure IaaS design area compute and storage
-description: Review the design area for storage and compute of the Azure Well-Architected Framework.
+description: Review the design area for exadata-decouple of the Azure Well-Architected Framework.
 See how to apply these principles to Oracle on Azure IaaS workloads.
 author: jessiehaessler
 ms.author:
 ms.date: